mammaldiversity/mil-kit/README.md

 ## Features

 - 🚀 Batch process multiple PSD files in a directory
+- ⚡ Parallel processing for faster execution
+- 📊 Progress bar with detailed status
 - 📝 Automatically hide all text layers
-- 🖼️ Export processed files as PNG images
+- 🖼️ Export processed files as PNG (default) or other formats
 - 📁 Support for recursive directory processing
 - ⚡ Preserve folder structure in output